Refreshing Nectarine Salad: Savour Summer For Longer

 For inspiration download your FREE 7-day meal plan for weight loss to give you even more ideas!

 How to make this summery nectarine salad?

-Take a look at how to make this easy summer salad in less than 15 minutes!
+Take a look at how to make this easy summer salad.

 See the recipe card below for further instructions.